 - One-time OptiGen DNA test for prcd-PRA (required).
 PRA is a group of diseases which cause the degeneration of the retina.
 The prcd form (progressive rod-cone degeneration) is a late-onset condition where the rods and cones in the eye degenerate, leading first to night- and then full-blindness. prcd-PRA is the most common form of PRA in canines.
 The disease is passed through a simple recessive gene which can be detected through OptiGen's DNA test.
 Only dogs which have inherited two PRA alleles (affected) will develop prcd-PRA.

 Most breeds have some incidence of hip dysplasia, and the Spanish Water Dog is no exception.
 As a medium-sized breed, however, the SWD seems not to be as affected by debilitating arthritis as is larger breeds.

 Testing for hip dysplasia by a recognized certification organization is required.
 OFA is preferred; PennHIP is also accepted.

-At this time, the Spanish Water Dog does not show a tendency towards elbow dysplasia.
+At this time, the SWD does not show a tendency towards elbow dysplasia.
 Testing is optional, through OFA.